mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 ## Class "SpatialPolygonsDataFrame", by class "SpatialPolygons", distance 2
 {% endhighlight %}

 Next we'll delve a bit deeper into the spatial objects inhereting from the base spatial class and try creating some simple objects.
-Here's a schematic of how spatial points and lines inherit from the base spatial class - again, from the Bivand book, :
+Here's a schematic of how spatial points and lines inherit from the base spatial class - again, from the Bivand book:

 ![SpatialClassesFig2](/gis_in_action_r_spatial/figure/SpatialClassesFig2.png)